Keeping Candidates Warm?

 I’m not sure about the other recruiters that people work with, but I’m not often known for finding jobs for last night’s dinner.

-Which is why the concept of “keeping candidates warm” makes no sense to me.
+This is why the concept of “keeping candidates warm” makes no sense to me.

 Yet, for some reason, this seems to still be a widespread thing among companies.